Diagnosis of polycystic ovary syndrome in adults

 The diagnosis of PCOS will be reviewed here.
 The epidemiology and pathogenesis, clinical manifestations, and treatment of PCOS are described in detail separately.
 (See "Epidemiology and pathogenesis of the polycystic ovary syndrome in adults" and "Clinical manifestations of polycystic ovary syndrome in adults" and "Treatment of polycystic ovary syndrome in adults".)

-The clinical features of polycystic ovary syndrome (PCOS) are described here briefly, but are reviewed in detail separately.
+The clinical features of PCOS are described here briefly but are reviewed in detail separately.
 (See "Clinical manifestations of polycystic ovary syndrome in adults".)

 PCOS is thought to be one of the most common endocrinopathies in women, affecting between 6.5 and 8 percent of women overall.
 The syndrome is characterized clinically by oligomenorrhea and hyperandrogenism, as well as the frequent presence of associated risk factors for cardiovascular disease, including obesity, glucose intolerance, dyslipidemia, and obstructive sleep apnea.
 Other features include: